ryanmwakio/ryanmwakio/README.md

 # 💫About Me :

 - 🌱 I’m currently learning some new development tools and aiming to create more software that impact.
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m looking to collaborate with more developers
-- 🥅 2024 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Open Source | Rollout some projects

 ## 🌐Socials